awzuelsdorf/geoip_windows_firewall/README.md

 Thanks to [Jason Fossen](https://www.sans.org/profiles/jason-fossen/) for developing the Import-FirewallBlocklist.ps1 script.

-##Usage##

-Please refer to the [blog post](https://awzuelsdorf.github.io/geoip-blocking-using-windows-firewall-and-regional-internet-registries-8-Oct-2021.html) for this repository, starting with "Getting the Data".

-##Caveats##
-- Requires Python 3
-- All python scripts have dependencies on the modules specified in requirements.txt.
-Please install these modules prior to running any python script included in this project using `pip install -r requirements.txt`
-- While generating the SQLite database and CSV file can be done on any platform that supports Python 3 and the requirements in requirements.txt, the `Import-FirewallBlocklist.ps1` script requires Powershell version 3 to be installed.
+##Generating the Firewall CIDRs##

+You can run `./create_ip_cidrs.sh` on a system that has `curl`, `which`, `python`, and `virtualenv` available to generate the `consolidated_china_iran_russian_hong_kong_north_korea.txt` file that you can use as input for `Import-FirewallBlocklist.ps1`.
+If you are using Git for Windows and a version of python that is at least 3.6.8, you should already have what you need.
+This shell script will also generate the two CSVs that are needed to generate the list of consolidated IP CIDRs.

+Once you have generated `consolidated_china_iran_russian_hong_kong_north_korea.txt`, please refer to the 'Apply Firewall Rules' section to apply the firewall rules.

 ##Apply Firewall Rules##
+- The `Import-FirewallBlocklist.ps1` script requires Powershell version 3 to be installed.
 - In a Powershell shell with administrator privileges:
   - Make note of your current user's execution policies using `Get-ExecutionPolicy -Scope CurrentUser`
   - Run `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope CurrentUser`
-  - Run `.\Import-FirewallBlocklist.ps1 -inputfile .\ChinaConsolidated.txt`
+  - Run `.\Import-FirewallBlocklist.ps1 -inputfile .\consolidated_china_iran_russian_hong_kong_north_korea.txt`

 None of these commands should have errors.
 If they do, please resolve them and re-run the commands before continuing.